-This ad is so ridiculous I resisted spending time with it for a while… but the questions are piling up, so let’s dig in and see what Jim Rickards is peddling.
+This ad is so ridiculous I resisted spending time with it for a while… but the questions are piling up again, so let’s dig in and see what Jim Rickards is peddling.
 Be warned, I’ll probably use too many words and may do a bit of ranting.

 The basic premise is the same one he has used for years now in his ads — the dollar is going to weaken (or collapse) and be replaced by some variation of the gold standard, because that’s the only way to solve the US dollar’s problems and reset the global economic balance (and deal with our massive debt).
 He used to refer to this idea as “Reagan Gold,” since Ronald Reagan was a proponent of returning to the gold standard but was reportedly talked out of it by his advisors… and the fearmongering for a while was focused on the Yuan supplanting the dollar as the world’s “reserve currency” … now it’s “Trump’s Reboot” that features as the ad headline.